chalatz/excursions/pages/destinations/kamiros.md

             alt: Ancient Kamiros, Hellenistic Sanctuary, Cruise excursions Greek isles
           caption: Hellenistic Sanctuary
   - text: |-
       It must be noted that Kamiros is often compared with Pompei.
 However, the comparison is unjustified as, unlike Pompie, Kamiros did not fall due to a natural disaster.
 The city was slowly abandoned once Rhodes was developed.

+related_tours:
+- custom_excursions

 ---